ValRCS/RBS_PBM774_Programming_Languages/RESOURCES.md

 # RESOURCES

-This document lists authoritative resources for learning and referencing the topics and programming languages covered in the course.
+This document lists mostly authorative resources for learning and referencing the topics and programming languages covered in the course.

 ## 1. BNF (and EBNF)
 - **[Wikipedia: BNF](https://en.wikipedia.org/wiki/Backus–Naur_form)**